Skip to main content

 Perhaps there is need for more transparency in banks' reporting to include forebearnce levels and Single obligor limits, and other things that may be of concern to shareholders, in clear terms, so that the investing public can clearly see the stance of each bank and know the real cash profits and positions of the banks, rather than have them report paper profits and have some aspect kept away from their financial statements but which could come back to haunt them and their shareholders in the future just like in this case.
 Hope the CBN looks into this.

-Thanks for reading, and Happy Investing!
+Happy Investing!
 Feel free to share this article.

 SEO Keywords